awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-state-manager-using-mof-file.md

 1. Choose **Create Association**\.

 State Manager creates and immediately runs the association on the specified instances or targets\.
 After the initial execution, the association runs in intervals according to the schedule that you defined and according to the following rules:
-+ Associations are only run on instances that are online when the interval starts\.
-Offline instances are skipped\.
++ State Manager runs associations on instances that are online when the interval starts and skips offline instances\.
 + State Manager attempts to run the association on all configured instances during an interval\.
-+ If an association is not run during an interval \(because, for example, a concurrency value limited the number of instances that could process the association at one time\), then State Manager attempts to run the association during the next interval\.
++ If an association isn't run during an interval \(because, for example, a concurrency value limited the number of instances that could process the association at one time\), then State Manager attempts to run the association during the next interval\.
 + State Manager records history for all skipped intervals\.
 You can view the history on the **Execution History** tab\.

 **Note**
 The AWS\-ApplyDSCMofs is a Systems Manager command document\.
-This means that you can also run this document by using AWS Systems Manager Run Command \(Run Command\)\.
+This means that you can also run this document by using Run Command, a capability of AWS Systems Manager\.
 For more information, see [Running commands using Systems Manager Run Command](run-command.md)\.

 ## Troubleshooting<a name="systems-manager-state-manager-using-mof-file-troubleshooting"></a>

 This section includes information to help you troubleshoot issues creating associations that run MOF files\.

 **Enable enhanced logging**
-As a first step to troubleshooting, enable enhanced logging\.
+As a first step to troubleshooting, turn on enhanced logging\.
 More specifically, do the following:

-+ Verify that the association is configured to write command output to either Amazon S3 or Amazon CloudWatch Logs \(CloudWatch\)\.
+1. Verify that the association is configured to write command output to either Amazon S3 or Amazon CloudWatch Logs \(CloudWatch\)\.

-+ Set the **Enable Verbose Logging** parameter to True\.
+1. Set the **Enable Verbose Logging** parameter to True\.

-+ Set the **Enable Debug Logging** parameter to True\.
+1. Set the **Enable Debug Logging** parameter to True\.

 With verbose and debug logging enabled, the **Stdout** output file includes details about the script execution\.
 This output file can help you identify where the script failed\.
 The **Stderr** output file contains errors that occurred during the script execution\.